 NOTE: ACS search results are session-based and may not result in an accurate link for all users.

 Regional Data: U.S. Census Bureau, Small Area Health Insurance Estimates (SAHIE)

-SAHIE estimates for 2008-2010 for the first time incorporate data on health insurance coverage and income group distributions from the American Community Survey (ACS), resulting in improved precision.
+SAHIE estimates for 2008-2013 for the first time incorporated data on health insurance coverage and income group distributions from the American Community Survey (ACS), resulting in improved precision.

 Virginia Department of Social Services Annual Statistical Report